-US in the World Cup quarterfinals after 2-1 win over Spain
+U.S. is in the Women’s World Cup quarterfinals after 2-1 win over Spain

 The U.S. and Spain met in a friendly in Alicante in January, part of a European exhibition trip for the United States.
 Christen Press scored the lone goal in a 1-0 victory.
 That match was a confidence-booster for No. 13 Spain because it was able to hang with the world’s top-ranked team.
 Spain’s profile on the international stage has grown under coach Jorge Vilda, who took over following the team’s World Cup debut in 2015.
 Spain won the 2017 Algarve Cup and last year won the Cyprus Cup.

-Spain gave the U.S. all it could handle on Monday.
+Spain pushed the U.S. hard Monday.

+“I actually think we deserved it more, but you know sometimes football is like that.
+I’m so proud of the team,” Spain midfielder Vicky Losada said.
+“I’m so proud of the effort of the team and I think now we have to think about it, and think about the future, which I think is going to be so good.”

 Rapinoe’s first penalty kick was the result of Maria Leon’s tackle on Tobin Heath after a pass from Abby Dahlkemper.